Steamship Authority: 20th century consolidation

 The NYNHH, realizing financial troubles, sold the ferry services known at the time as the New England Steamship Company to Massachusetts Steamship Lines on December 31, 1945.
 In 1948, the Commonwealth of Massachusetts announced its intent to consolidate the private ferry services into a state-owned entity.
 This created the New Bedford, Woods Hole, Martha's Vineyard and Nantucket Steamship Authority, which began in 1949.
 The Massachusetts legislature dropped "New Bedford" from the company's name in 1960.
 The last steamship in regular service was the Nobska, which ran the Woods Hole–Nantucket route until 1973.

 Several current vessels utilize names that have been a part of Island culture for many years.
 The "Nantucket" name has existed across four ships: the current MV Nantucket (1974-), the SS Nantucket (1957-1987, renamed Naushon in 1974), the steamboat Nobska (1925-1973, known as Nantucket from 1925 to 1958), and the original Nantucket, the which saw service from 1886 to 1910.
 Similarly, "Martha's Vineyard" has seen service on three vessels: the current MV Martha's Vineyard (1993-), the SS Martha's Vineyard (1923-1956, known as SS Islander until 1928), as well as the steamboat Martha's Vineyard (1871-1910).
 Additionally the MV Island Home (2007-), MV Sankaty (1994-), and MV Gay Head (1989-) have all seen service on older steamships, the Island Home (1855-1890), the Sankaty (1911-1924), and the Gay Head (1891-1924).

 Ferry service

 Martha's Vineyard

-Frequent passenger and auto ferry service is operated to the Martha's Vineyard towns of Vineyard Haven year round, and to Oak Bluffs from Memorial Day to Labor Day from the mainland terminal in Woods Hole, Massachusetts.
+Frequent passenger and auto ferry service is operated to the Martha's Vineyard towns of Vineyard Haven year round, and to Oak Bluffs from the third week of May to the third week of October from the mainland terminal in Woods Hole, Massachusetts.
 Sailing time is approximately 45 minutes to both Vineyard Haven and Oak Bluffs.

 In early 2001, the SSA purchased the 130 ft MV Schamonchi, along with the New Bedford-Martha's Vineyard route.
 She provided passenger-only service on this route until 2003, generating operating losses of about $800,000 per year.
 The vessel has since been sold, and a year-round high-speed catamaran service is now operated between New Bedford and Vineyard Haven (and seasonally to Oak Bluffs) by Seastreak.